PolykarposPolykarpidis/MBnHeirmologicCorpora/README.md

 # (Middle Byzantine Music - Heirmologic Corpora)

 ## Description
 This repository (MBnHeirmologicCorpora) contains three related Heirmologic corpora written in the Middle Byzantine music notation.
 The design, structure, content and form of the project follow a special Knowledge Representation which digitizes musical texts written in Middle Byzantine music notation.
-The creation of the Knowledge Representation as well as the corpora took place in the context of the doctoral thesis of Polykarpos Polykarpidis on the topic "Theophanis Karykis and his Heirmologion".
+The creation of the Knowledge Representation as well as the corpora took place in the context of the doctoral thesis of Polykarpos Polykarpidis on the topic "Computational approach of Byzantine music: The case of Heirmologion of Theophanis Karykis".

 ## Forms
 The corpora are provided in three different ways: